Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-iCN324N905o.md

 # [September 22nd, 2020 Livestream](../2020-09-22.md)
 ## Q&A: Is the OST on Spotify?
 https://www.youtube.com/watch?v=iCN324N905o
-This question was possibly duplicated with a more recent answer: [March 9th, 2021 Livestream Q&A: Any plans on bringing music tracks to Spotify & YouTube?](./yt-K-yARAF955w.md) [https://www.youtube.com/watch?v=K-yARAF955w](https://www.youtube.com/watch?v=K-yARAF955w)
+This question was possibly duplicated with a more recent answer: [March 23rd, 2021 Livestream Q&A: Will the game Soundtrack come to Spotify soon?](./yt-bBS_pCVpXwY.md) [https://www.youtube.com/watch?v=bBS_pCVpXwY](https://www.youtube.com/watch?v=bBS_pCVpXwY)

 ### Topics